-Development in Close Proximity to Waterfront, Environmentally Sensitive Areas
+3.1.13 Development in Close Proximity to Waterfront, Environmentally Sensitive Areas required.

-Notwithstanding any other provision of the By-laws of the Town of Essex, no person shall hereafter erect any permanent or temporary building or structure, including a swimming pool, other than a building or structure associated with drainage works or for protection against flooding and erosion in any zone within the stipulations outlined in the Zoning By-law.
-This includes all ERCA regulated areas, and a permit / clearance from ERCA may be required.
-For more information, please refer to the County of Essex Official Plan and Schedules, Town of Essex Official Plan and Schedules, ERCA online mapping tool, Town of Essex online mapping tool, and the 2020 PPS.
+Notwithstanding any other provision of the By-laws of the Town of Essex, no person shall hereafter erect any permanent building or structure, including a swimming pool, other than a building or structure associated with drainage works or for protection against flooding and erosion in any zone within the stipulations outlined in the Zoning By-law.
+This includes all ERCA regulated areas.